Multi-agent Adaptive Mechanism Design: Adaptive Mechanism Design

 \subsection{Regret Lower Bound of Adaptive Mechanism Design}

 We now show that \texttt{DRAM} is \emph{statistically optimal} up to logarithmic factors.
-In particular, we prove a matching lower bound demonstrating that any policy which guarantees truthfulness with high probability must incur regret of order at least $\Omega(N\sqrt{T})$.
+In particular, we prove a matching lower bound demonstrating that any policy that is feasible with high probability must incur expected regret of order at least $\Omega(N\sqrt{T})$.

 \begin{theorem} Consider the sequential mechanism design problem with $N$ agents and $T$ rounds.
 Fix any failure tolerance $\varepsilon \in (0, 1/4)$.
-For any (possibly randomized) non-anticipating reward policy that guarantees truthfulness across all agents and rounds with probability at least $1-\varepsilon$, there exists a type distribution $p_{\boldsymbol{X}}\in \Delta(\mathcal{Y^N})$ under which, with probability at least $1-\varepsilon$, the total regret is at least
+For any (possibly randomized) non-anticipating reward policy that is feasible (satisfies constraints in Eq.\eqref{eq: two-agent mechanism design}) for all agents across all rounds with probability at least $1-\varepsilon$, there exists a type distribution $p_{\boldsymbol{X}}\in \Delta(\mathcal{Y^N})$ under which, the expected total regret under the feasibility event is at least

 \end{theorem}